Google uses Payoneer to pay Google Summer of Code Students and Organizations. Payoneer is a fast and convenient way to receive payments globally.

 What if my organization doesn't want to accept funds?

 Please complete the payment request form even if you do not plan to accept any money from Google.
-There you will have the option of declining funds, so you will not receive a link from Payoneer.
-We ask that you consider donating your funds to Software Freedom Conservancy and we can do so on your behalf.
+There is an option to decline funds, so you will not receive reminders to register for a Payoneer account.
+We need a record of you declining the funds.

 What if my organization would like to donate these funds?

-We are happy to donate your funds directly to Software Freedom Conservancy, but we can not issue payment to another charity/non-profit for you.
+We can not issue payment to another charity/non-profit for you.
 You are welcome to accept the funds and then distribute them yourself.
+Please consider donating your funds to Software Freedom Conservancy.

 What if we need to change the email address associated with our initial registration?

 Google will submit payments based on the email address provided in the payment request form (which becomes the identifier for your org).
-If you decide to change that email address after registration you must contact firstname.lastname@example.org so we can update it on our end.
 If you are the person in charge of receiving payments for two or more orgs then you should notify Google Admins so we can make special accommodations for your multiple payments.